Kylon99/CustomMenuPointers/README.md

 * Supports using Custom Sabers as the Menu Pointer

 ## Author
-* Kylon99 - Main modder
+* Kylon99 - Initial main modder and creator of the mod - Thank you!
+* Raine Aya (DawnVT) - New maintainer of the mod

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.